retry51776/notes/development/js/frontend.md

 ## React Component
 > key:
->> unqiue id from SILBING, react uses key to reuses element, which is WHY bad idea to use index as key
+>> unique id from SIBLING, react uses key to reuses element, which is WHY bad idea to use index as key

 > ref:
 >> for focus, or 3rd party lib; NextJS ServerSide caching using Ref to scope cache

-> ### React Reconsiliation
+> ### React Reconciliation
 >> determent which node of DOM tree needs replace
 >
 >> type changed? generate new DOM